survivejs/webpack-book/manuscript/appendices/01_comparison.md

 Taken too far, this can get problematic.
 It can become hard to understand what's going on under the hood.
 That's the architectural lesson to take from Grunt.

-T> Note that the [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use webpack in a Grunt environment while you leave the heavy lifting to webpack.
+T> [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use webpack in a Grunt environment while you leave the heavy lifting to webpack.

 ## Gulp